 Sunday, February 9, 2020 — 8:24 PM

-To the angels we miss, heavy hearted in the mist, and there’s often no goodbye kiss.
+To the angels we miss, heavy hearted in the mist, there’s often no goodbye kiss.

-To him; I used to wanna’ jump like you, first shake and bake passed a few, and create rings with others who do, too…
+To him: I used to wanna’ jump like you, shake and bake passing a few, to create rings with others who do too…

 Idolizing the prodigies of a dribbling past.
 13, oh my, I visualized what he knew as the…